-When to do pressotherapy during pregnancy?
+When to do Compression Therapy during pregnancy?

-Pressotherapy has been recognized as a safe and beneficial option for pregnant women from the second trimester of gestation.
+Compression therapy has been recognized as a safe and beneficial option for pregnant women from the second trimester of gestation.

-Benefits of pressotherapy during pregnancy
+Benefits of compression therapy during pregnancy

 -